Scalable conditional deep inverse Rosenblatt transports using tensor-trains and gradient-based dimension reduction: Numerical examples

-Then, we plug each data set $y^\lowsup{i}$ into the conditional DIRT to obtain a resulting approximate posterior density $p_{\Theta|Y{=}y^\lowsup{i}}$ and draw $N=5\cdot 10^4$ number of conditional random variables $\Theta|Y{=}y^\lowsup{i}$ from each $p_{\Theta|Y{=}y^\lowsup{i}}$.
-Producing one conditional sample from DIRT takes 43 microseconds of CPU time.
-These samples are used to estimate the Hellinger distance between the approximate posterior density $p_{\Theta|Y{=}y^\lowsup{i}}$ and the exact posterior density $\pi_{\Theta|Y=y^\lowsup{i}}$.
-The $256$ instances of the Hellinger distances, corresponding to the different realizations of $Y$, are binned in a histogram as shown in Figure~\ref{fig:sir:acc} (top left).
-We observe that although conditioning the approximate joint pdf on the tail of the data distribution might result in a rather large relative error in the DIRT-approximation of the corresponding conditional density, such outliers are rare.
-This behaviour is expected as the Hellinger error of the approximate conditional density is controlled with high probability in our framework.
+{\bfseries Accuracy and online performance.} Since we are mostly interested in sampling from the posterior rather than the joint, the accuracy of \cancel{DIRT} \retwo{DIRT and HINT} is benchmarked as follows.
+We sample $256$ realizations of $\Theta \sim \pi_\Theta$ and $e^y \sim \mathcal{N}(0,\mI)$.
+By solving the ODE model~\eqref{eq:sir} for each $\Theta$ adding the corresponding $e^y$ as in~\eqref{eq:sir:y}, we generate $256$ realizations of synthetic data.
+Then, we plug each data set $y^\lowsup{i}$ into the \cancel{conditional DIRT } \retwo{conditional maps defined by DIRT and HINT} to obtain a resulting approximate posterior density $p_{\Theta|Y{=}y^\lowsup{i}}$ and draw $N=5\cdot 10^4$ conditional random samples $\Theta|Y{=}y^\lowsup{i}$ from each $p_{\Theta|Y{=}y^\lowsup{i}}$. \cancel{Producing one conditional sample from DIRT takes 43 microseconds of CPU time.} These samples are used to estimate the Hellinger distance between the approximate posterior density $p_{\Theta|Y{=}y^\lowsup{i}}$ and the exact posterior density $\pi_{\Theta|Y=y^\lowsup{i}}$.
+The $256$ instances of the Hellinger distances, corresponding to the different realizations of $Y$, are binned in a histogram as shown in Figure~\ref{fig:sir:acc} \cancel{(left)}. \cancel{We observe that although conditioning the approximate joint density on the tail of the data distribution might result in a rather large relative error in the DIRT-approximation of the corresponding conditional density, such outliers are rare.} \retwo{For the DIRT-approximation (left, Figure~\ref{fig:sir:acc}), we observe that although conditioning the approximate joint density on the tail of the data distribution might result in a rather large relative error, such outliers are rare.} This behavior is expected as the Hellinger error of the approximate conditional density is controlled with high probability in our framework. \retwo{In comparison, the approximate joint density obtained by HINT (right, Figure~\ref{fig:sir:acc}) is generally less accurate than those of DIRT.
+However, HINT uses an order of magnitude more training samples and CPU time.
+This accuracy margin is not surprising.
+DIRT is a function approximation procedure that uses target density functions evaluated at collocation points to train the transport map.
+In comparison, HINT is a density estimation procedure trained by minimizing some loss function approximated using samples drawn from the target distribution.
+This way, HINT does not use the target density values in training and its loss function is subject to the Monte Carlo error.}